QTian157/hospital-workflow-backend/README.md

 ## Project Overview

 Hospital equipment constantly moves between departments, rooms, and staff throughout its lifecycle.
-Tracking equipment manually often leads to misplaced assets, incomplete maintenance records, and missing sterilization history.
+Managing these assets manually can lead to misplaced equipment, incomplete maintenance records, inconsistent sterilization tracking, and limited operational visibility.

-This project provides a secure backend system for managing hospital equipment through its entire lifecycle, including movement tracking, staff assignment, maintenance management, and complete audit history.
+This project is a Spring Boot RESTful backend application that manages hospital equipment throughout its entire lifecycle.
+It supports equipment movement, staff assignment, status transitions, maintenance management, authentication, and complete audit history while enforcing business rules through a structured workflow.

-This project was designed to simulate a real-world hospital equipment management system rather than a simple CRUD application, with a focus on business workflows, auditability, and maintainable backend architecture.
+Rather than being a simple CRUD application, this project was designed to simulate a real-world hospital equipment management system with an emphasis on business workflows, data integrity, auditability, and maintainable backend architecture.

 ## Highlights

 ✔ Equipment Lifecycle State Machine